ccooper1982/ali/README.md

 - Profiles:
   - Minimal: No desktop
   - Desktop: Not an exhaustive selection
-  - Server: Only if useful and significantly different from minimal
 - Configs:
   - Save install config to file
   - Open install config, to either: